Daus-x/weka-web/README.md

 weka-web
 ========
-implementation of weka machine learnign tool as a web application With srping mvc ,spring data mongo
+implementation of weka machine learnign tool as a web application.
+With srping mvc ,spring data mongo.

-Not finished and not working
+Not finished and not working.